rwtabhii/POSTAWAY-APP/README.md

 # Postaway Backend

 Postaway is a backend project built using Node.js and Express.js following REST API architecture & with Database of MongoDB ORM liberary Mongoose.
-It includes features for managing users, posts, likes, and comments.
+It includes features for managing users, posts, likes, friend Request , OTP based pass Reset  and comments.
 The APIs are tested using Postman. & Documentation using Swagger

 ## Features